laminas/laminas-container-config-test/README.md

 - `Zend\ContainerConfigTest\ServiceTestTrait` - to support `services` configuration,
 - `Zend\ContainerConfigTest\SharedTestTrait` - to support `shared` and `shared_by_default` configuration.

-For Expressive compatible container you should extend class `Zend\ContainerConfigTest\AbstractExpressiveContainerConfigTest` and implement method `createContainer`.
+To provide an Expressive-compatible container, you should extend the class `Zend\ContainerConfigTest\AbstractExpressiveContainerConfigTest` and implement the method `createContainer`.
 This class composes the following traits:

 - `Zend\ContainerConfigTest\AliasTestTrait`,
 - `Zend\ContainerConfigTest\DelegatorTestTrait`,
 - `Zend\ContainerConfigTest\FactoryTestTrait`,
 - `Zend\ContainerConfigTest\InvokableTestTrait`,
 - `Zend\ContainerConfigTest\ServiceTestTrait`.

-If you want also support shared services your test class should look as follows:
+If you want also plan to support shared services, your test class should compose the `SharedTestTrait` as well:

 ```php
 use Zend\ContainerConfigTest\AbstractExpressiveContainerConfigTest;